League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 # Module compatibility

 - [Sound Link](https://github.com/superseva/sound-link) check out the examples
-- [Forien Quest Log version 0.7.7 and later](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log) check out the examples
+- [Forien Quest Log version 0.7.7 and later](https://github.com/League-of-Foundry-Developers/foundryvtt-forien-quest-log) check out the examples.
+  - **NOTE:** _Just a note that on v9 document links are disabled.
+One of the last breaking changes to Foundry core for v9 required disabling the solution in place for day one compatibility.
+With the continuation / new quest log module on the horizon I'll be working out a full replacement / fix with the new module. `@Quest[<Quest ID>]{<name>}` will not work, but change that to `@JournalEntry[<Quest ID>{<name>}` should work._
 - [Tagger](https://github.com/Haxxer/FoundryVTT-Tagger) check out the examples
 - [Stairway](https://gitlab.com/SWW13/foundryvtt-stairways) (limited only to click event :( ) check out the examples
 - [Shared Vision](https://github.com/CDeenen/SharedVision) added a integration feature check out the examples